Sailability In Scotland

 RYA Scotland works with a number of partners including RYA Sailability to help make our sport accessible to all.

-There will also be open race training on offer at both centres for sailors of access, challenger and 2.4mr class boats.
+There will also be open race training on offer at the centre for sailors of access, challenger, Hansa 303 and 2.4mr class boats.